thomasbattram/cell-specific-effects/readme.md

 [`previous-work`](previous-work) contains work done by a summer student of Matt's that assessed how well TCA and HIRE tend to estimate actual cell-types.

-The false positive rate of TCA and CellDMC can be tested by running [`test-methods.R`](scripts/test-methods.R) - currently this is just when both models are assuming DNAm is the outcome.
-To do this a submission script will need to be made for bluecrystal.
+The false positive rate of the methods can be tested by running [`test-methods.R`](scripts/test-methods.R) - this requires submission to bc3.
+To plot the results run through [`test-methods-results.R`](scripts/test-methods-results.R).

-To do - need to make slides to show the performance of the models and discuss what is the best one to take forward
+To do:

+0. Streamline processes using snakemake (maybe)
+1. Test the methods on real phenotypes to see if they tend to output the same results
+2. Generate a report